devetry/skills-front-end/studios/flicklist/5/README.md

 ### 2. Add Some Dummy Data

 Next, let's hard-code some fake content into your HTML page.
-Later you will delete this and use jQuery to add the real content dynamically, but this intermediate step should help clarify how to do that.
+Later you will delete this and use Vue to render the real content dynamically, but this intermediate step should help clarify how to do that.

 In `index.html`, add the following content: